 - Albaugh specializes in the production and packaging of post-patent crop protection products, and employs around 350 workers across the United States.
 Albaugh’s products are used throughout the United States by farmers who require access to competitively priced alternatives for their crop protection needs.
 In the past, the MTB benefited Albaugh by reducing the cost of raw materials not available domestically and enabling the company to maintain and grow jobs at its headquarters in Ankeny, Iowa, a production facility in St. Joseph, Missouri, and other locations throughout the country.

-Tomorrow, the House Ways and Means Trade Subcommittee will hear from three additional manufacturers – Gowan USA, Lasko Products LLC and W.L.
-Gore & Associates – about how the MTB will help them grow manufacturing in the United States.
-There are many more stories like this across America, including from many small- and medium-sized manufacturers, in industries ranging from chemicals and textiles to electronics, agriculture and beyond, all of which will be able to improve their competitiveness and their ability to sustain and grow good-paying American jobs with the passage of the MTB.
+Tomorrow, the House Ways and Means Trade Subcommittee will hear from three additional manufacturers—Gowan USA, Lasko Products LLC and W.L.
+Gore & Associates—about how the MTB will help them grow manufacturing in the United States.
+There are many more stories like this across America, including from many small and medium-sized manufacturers, in industries ranging from chemicals and textiles to electronics, agriculture and beyond, all of which will be able to improve their competitiveness and their ability to sustain and grow well-paying American jobs with MTB passage.